Roy Grounds: Early life and education

 In the mid 1920s, he began his articles with the architectural firm of Blackett, Forster and Craig, where Geoffrey Mewton was doing the same.
-By 1928 they were both studying at the University of Melbourne Architectural Atelier, where they won first prize in an Institute of Architects Exhibition for a house costing under £1000.
+By 1928 they were both studying at the University of Melbourne Architectural Atelier, where they won first prize in an Institute of Architects Exhibition for a house costing under £1000, in a New England Colonial style.
 They both also won scholarships to further their studies later that year.

 After graduating in 1928 they travelled to London together with another student, Oscar Bayne, where they all shared digs.
-After working in London for a while, Grounds then worked in the United States for two years.
-It was there that his son, Marr Grounds was born.
+After a brief time in London, Grounds worked in the United States for some time, including working in Los Angeles on set designs for the movies.
+It was there that he married American divorcee Virginia Lammers, née Marr, in August 1932, and it was there that his son, Marr Grounds was born in 1930.

 Career

 On his return to Australia in 1932, Grounds shared an office with Mewton, who had already set up a solo practice the previous year, where they worked on projects separately, but published under "Mewton & Grounds".
 One of their first projects that is attributed to Grounds was radically modern for Melbourne - located in the hills of Upper Beaconsfield, Wildfell, built in 1933, was a long flat roofed rectilinear composition of white painted brick, with red and cream brick details and corner windows.
 This was followed in 1934 by the Milky Way Cafe in Little Collins Street, a venture of the United Milk Producers Society to encourage milk consumption, with modern tubular steel furniture and flush recessed lighting panels.
-While Mewton produced many designs in a Modernism combining the brick volumes of Willem Dudok with European Bauhaus starkness, Grounds' distinctive work was influenced by the simple, rough modernism of US West Coast architect William Wurster.
+While Mewton produced many designs in a Modernism combining the brick volumes of Willem Dudok with European Bauhaus starkness, Grounds also designed a number of houses influenced by the simple, rough modernism of US West Coast architect William Wurster.
 The most notable expression of this influence are a series of houses including Portland Lodge, Lyncroft and the Ramsay House, all on the Mornington Peninsula, the Fairbairn House in Toorak and the house for the Chateau Tahbilk winery.